rhaversen/DOVS/Assignment_1/report.md

 The solution works by recursively evaluating the expression.
 The function pattern matches on the expression to determine the type of the expression.
 If the expression is a constant, the function simply returns the constant, and if the expression is a binop, it matches with the operator and evaluates the left and right subexpressions recursively.
 The function then applies the operator to the results of the left and right subexpressions and returns the result.

+The tests are implemented with a function ```test_case``` which takes an expression and the expected result as arguments.
+The function then calls ```string_of_expr``` with each expression and compares the result with the expected result.
+If the result matches the expected result, the test passes, otherwise the test fails.
+The test result is printed.

 ## Question 1:
 Does this function need to recursively explore its argument, and why (or why not)?